Gopro Spot Meter

 Furthermore, it is worth noting that spot metering can be particularly useful in situations where the background or surrounding elements have different lighting conditions than the subject.
 By using spot metering, you can ensure that the exposure is correctly set for the subject, even if the background appears too bright or too dark.

-See also Best Lens for Night City Photography
+See also Best Camera Stabilizer for Video

 Exploring the Benefits of Spot Metering in Gopro Photography